Spread Love Not Hate: Undermining the Importance of Hateful Pre-training for Hate Speech Detection: Acknowledgements

 \section{Acknowledgements}

-This work was done under the L3Cube Pune mentorship program.
+This work was done under the L3Cube Pune mentorship program and a part of the L3Cube-MahaNLP project \cite{joshi2022l3cube}.
 We would like to express our gratitude towards our mentors at L3Cube for their continuous support and encouragement.